 In December 2015, the Government published a new sport strategy, Sporting Future: A New Strategy for an Active Nation.
 Regarding school sport, the strategy emphasised the importance of linking together the different stages of education and “more clearly join[ing] up the overall approach”.
-The strategy contained a number of commitments relating to schools, including that:
+The strategy also contained a number of specific commitments relating to sport in schools.

 In July 2019, the Government published a School Sport and Activity Action Plan.
 The Plan sets out an ambition that all children should have access to 60 minutes of physical activity every day, with at least 30 minutes taking place in schools and the remaining 30 minutes taking place outside school.